-Staff will then arrange to talk to the pupil individually and in order to discuss the incident of poor conduct further with them, support them to identify:

-- a) The nature of the poor conduct; - b) Its effect on themselves and others; - c) Any motivation for the poor conduct; - d) Whether and to whom an apology is required (possibly in writing); - e) How to undertake that there will be no repetition of the poor conduct; - f) The consequences of repeated poor conduct;
+- a) Arrange to talk to the pupil individually and support them to identify the nature of the poor conduct, its effect on themselves and others and to determine any motivation for the poor conduct. - b) Decide whether an apology is required and to whom (possibly in writing or through a restorative meeting). - c) Ask the pupil to undertake that there will be no repetition of the poor conduct. - d) Ask the pupil to consider the possible consequences of repeated poor conduct. - e) Consider reporting this matter to the pupil's parents. - f) Consider referring the pupil to the Learning Support Department.